machinelearningZH/ogd_ai-analyzer/README.md

 - what the spatial aggregation is («Räumlicher Bezug»),
 - and how the data can be linked to other data («Verknüpfungsmöglichkeiten»).

-You also get a score for each dataset from 1 (least informative) to 5 (most informative).
-The scoring is as follows:
+Each dataset receives a score from 1 (least informative) to 5 (most informative):

 - 1 point - No information about this criterion.
 - 2 points - Little information, much is missing.